alex-kt/Play-Drums/README.md

-You can try here: https://alex-kt.github.io/Play-Drums/
+You can try it here: https://alex-kt.github.io/Play-Drums/